 Juice from half a lemon

-6. Eat the colors of the rainbow
+6. Eat rainbow colors

 7. Clean water